arrow Blog

 Since Score’s launch, we have received a lot of questions from the community about what it is, how it works, and who should use it.
 Here are our answers to the most frequently asked questions.

 Our community is growing and so is the amount of questions we receive!
-A huge thank you to everyone who dropped questions in our Slack, contributed to our GitHub discussions and raised GitHub issues in the last few months.
+A huge thank you to everyone who dropped questions in the #score channel on the CNCF Slack, contributed to our GitHub discussions and raised GitHub issues in the last few months.
 We’re excited to keep the discussion going and encourage everyone to keep asking questions and sharing your ideas with us. 🚀 In this article, we’re tackling the biggest questions raised so far.
 Let’s dive in.

 What is Score?